Information for AuthorsINTRODUCTION

 Annals of Botany is published for the Annals of Botany Company by Oxford University Press.
 Experimental, theoretical and applied papers on all aspects of plant science are welcome.
 The submitted manuscript or its essential content must not have been published previously or be under consideration for publication elsewhere.
 To merit publication in Annals of Botany, contributions should be substantial, written in clear English and combine originality of content with potential general interest.
 Submission of manuscripts that report small incremental advances or are of geographically local interest only is discouraged unless the implications of the findings are wide-reaching.
 Agronomic papers are expected to contain a substantial amount of basic plant biology.
 In general, a paper is unlikely to be accepted unless the referees and editors involved in its evaluation are enthusiastic about the science.
 The Covering Letter is an essential part of all submissions.
 It should include an ~60 word summary of the scientific strengths of the paper that the author(s) believe qualify it for consideration by Annals of Botany.

-Particularly if English is not your first language, before submitting your manuscript you may wish to have it edited for language.
+If English is not your first language, you may wish to have your manuscript edited for language before submitting it.
 This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 Language editing does not guarantee that your manuscript will be accepted for publication.
-If you would like information about various services that are available please click here.
-There are other specialist language editing companies that offer similar services, such as www.rescript.co.nz and www.smartenglish.co.uk, and you can also use any of these.
+There are many specialist language editing services available and you can find these easily by searching online.
 Authors are liable for all costs associated with such services.

 Authors pay no fees or page charges unless electing for our Open Access scheme (see below for details).
 The corresponding author receives a free copy of the issue of the Journal in which their paper appears and a unique URL that gives access to a PDF (Portable Document Format) file of their article.
 The corresponding author is entitled to receive 25 printed offprints free of charge.
 These can be claimed using the Oxford Journals Authors Services site.
 Additional offprints can also be ordered using the Oxford Journals Authors Services site.
 Orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.
 Colour photographs and graphics are also printed without charge where their use enhances scientific content or clarity.